oporoke/compusconnect/security_competitive_checklist.md

 - **How it works**: A new "Data & Privacy" page provides UI options for users to request a data export or account erasure.
 Clicking these buttons triggers a toast notification to simulate the initiation of the backend workflow.
 - **Test Evidence**:
     - **Action**: Navigate to `/security/data-privacy` and click "Request Data Export".
     - **Result**: A toast message appears: "Data Export Requested.
-Your data export is being prepared...
+Your data export is being prepared and will be sent to your registered email.
 (This is a mock action)".
 - **Gaps**: No backend process is actually initiated.
 This is a UI/UX mock of the GDPR compliance tools.

 ---